Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 But how do you create a CTA that actually works?

-That’s what this post is for—to give you a powerful resource containing over 60 examples of calls to action used by top businesses and websites across the web that you can use as a basis for your own.
+See the examples below, and you'll find out.
+This powerful resource contains over 60 examples of calls to action used by top businesses and websites across the web that you can model for your own.

 60+ Examples of Calls to Action